 Foreign government officials, representatives to international organizations, treaty traders and treaty investors (A, E, and G nonimmigrants) may have certain rights, privileges, immunities and exemptions not granted to other nonimmigrants.
-If such a nonimmigrant seeks adjustment of status, he or she must waive those rights, privileges, immunities and exemptions by filing a waiver application (Request for Waiver of Certain Rights, Privileges, Exemptions and Immunities (Form I-508), or Form I-508F in the case of French nationals).
+If such a nonimmigrant seeks adjustment of status, he or she must waive those rights, privileges, immunities and exemptions by filing a waiver application (Request for Waiver of Certain Rights, Privileges, Exemptions and Immunities (Form I-508).

 An Australian specialty occupation worker (E-3 nonimmigrant) has no special rights, privileges, immunities or exemptions to waive and therefore is not required to submit the waiver.
 Although these workers can be classified as a treaty trader, the waiver requirement was established prior to the creation of the Australian specialty occupation worker classification.

 In addition, any applicant admitted in an A, G, or NATO nonimmigrant status must file an Interagency Record of Request – A, G or NATO Dependent Employment Authorization or Change/Adjustment to/from A, G or NATO Status (Form I-566) with the Department of State.